Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Introduction

-Therefore, most onboard neural networks (NNs) are designed to be lightweight, prioritizing computational efficiency over model complexity.
-For example, the $\Phi$-Sat-1 mission employed the CloudScout model, a CNN-based NN, for onboard image segmentation on the Intel Movidius Myriad 2 vision processing unit (VPU), making it the first instance of DL deployed on a satellite \cite{giuffrida2021varphi}.
-Similarly, the $\Phi$-Sat-2 mission implemented a convolutional autoencoder for image compression to minimize data transmission needs \cite{guerrisi2023artificial} and tested on three different hardware, including graphic processing unit (GPU) NVIDIA GeForce GTX 1650, VPU Myriad 2, and central processing unit (CPU) Intel Core i7-6700.
-These examples highlight the practical limitations in deploying more complex models, such as Transformer-based architectures and onboard satellites, due to restricted power budgets and limited processing resources.
-Consequently, while CNN-based models can achieve reasonable performance, they cannot often capture the intricate patterns and contextual dependencies required for more advanced tasks, limiting their effectiveness in RS.
+Consequently, most onboard neural networks (NNs) are deliberately lightweight.
+The $\Phi$-Sat-1 mission ran the CNN-based CloudScout for onboard cloud detection on an Intel Movidius Myriad 2 VPU, the first DL deployed on a satellite \cite{giuffrida2021varphi}, and $\Phi$-Sat-2 used a convolutional autoencoder for image compression \cite{guerrisi2023artificial}.
+These cases illustrate how restricted power and processing budgets limit the deployment of more complex Transformer architectures onboard.
+Yet CNN-based models, while efficient, often miss the intricate patterns and contextual dependencies needed for more advanced RS tasks.